BetaEast/HKJC_db-Logistc-Regression/README.md

 set to 2 = run both Logistic Regression and Prediction

-5.testSize_sample - the ratio of training dataset and testing dataset from the raw dataset, default is 0.25 of test sample size, 0.75 traning dataset
+5.testSize_sample - the ratio of training dataset and testing dataset from the raw dataset, default is 0.25 of test sample size, 0.75 training dataset

 6.randomState_sample - default is 0